presnick/ProgramsInformationPeople/_sources/Pyglet/Pyglet.rst

 With images, there is an extra step involved: loading the image from the file system.
 To do this, we'll use the ``pyglet.image.load()`` function.

 Here's some code that shows how these elements work together to display an image.
-It depends on a file named 'white_square.png' existing in the same directory as the .py file, so if you want to try it out you will have to supply your own image:
+It depends on a file named 'white_square.png' existing in the same directory as the .py file, so if you want to try it out you will have to supply your own image (available on Canvas for 106 students):

 .. code:: python